scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >That is frustrating when you hit that point in the season where you lose all hope.

 John’s magic from his preseason trade with the dingus that traded him Patrick Mahomes is starting to take shape.
-I am convinced that John is selling Chiefs and Cats losses to the football gods in exchange for fantasy dubs.
+I am convinced John is selling Chiefs and Cats losses to the football gods in exchange for fantasy dubs.
 Patty Ice Mahomes and Zeke are starting to heat up.
 The supporting cast carried their weight for the most part yet again.
-Even excluding Cordarrelle Patterson’s 30 burger on the bench, John managed 118 points.
-If John would have started Zack Moss in week 3, his team would be undefeated.
+Even excluding Cordarrelle Patterson’s 30-burger on the bench, John managed 118 points.
+If John had started Zack Moss in week three, his team would have been undefeated.
 Perhaps he should have changed his name to the Zack Squad that week.
 This team may seem inconsistent at times, but they aren’t.
-This team is very scary.
-Somebody please trade with this man to throw off his team balance.
-If the Zeke Squad stays inury-free, just send the weekly money winnings to John now.
+This team is terrifying.
+Somebody, please trade with this man to throw off his team balance.
+If the Zeke Squad stays injury-free, send the weekly money winnings to John now.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |